whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 - emphasis on concurrency and parallelism
 - a deep understanding of the OS is necessary

-C, C++, assembly, GO, operating systems, network programming.
+I'll try to focus more on C, C++, assembly, GO, operating systems and network programming.
-I'll try to focus more on these areas.
 I'm curious where I'll be in a few years and what I'll be thinking of this essay then.

 [leaky-abstractions]: https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/